FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Section 14 of the Roads Act, 1993, with Cork County Council, for the development of the

-N/M20 Cork to Limerick Road Improvement Scheme.---
+N/M20 Cork to Limerick Road Improvement Scheme.
+---
 15

 The Meetings Administrator advised that the Section 85 Agreement was approved by